Skip to main content

 Understanding vacation rental occupancy

-Occupancy rate is calculated by dividing the number of reserved days by the total number of available days in the month for a property.
-Listings with no reservations are excluded.
+Occupancy rate is calculated by dividing the number of reserved days by the total number of active listing nights for a property over the last twelve months.

 When calculating occupancy for a short-term rental, it’s essential to consider the number of days the property was available, as not all listings will be available year-round.
 For example, a listing could have been available 150 days of the last 12 months and occupied 50% of the time, so it was occupied 75 days in total.

-A high occupancy rate isn’t always a good thing; it may have a negative effect on revenue as the host may be charging a nightly rate that is too low, in turn receiving a high number of reservations but having an adverse impact on the revenue generated.
+A high occupancy rate isn’t always a good thing; it may have a negative effect on revenue as the host may be charging a nightly rate that is too low, in turn receiving a high number of reservations but harming the revenue generated.
 Having the property occupied consistently can also pose challenges for cleaning, maintenance, and guest changeover.

 Optimizing your occupancy rate is about working out a balance between a good rate for both the host and the guests.